parsokev/graph_repo/README.md

    under the filename of `full_graph.png`.
 2. PNG-format depiction of the requested MST or Shortest Path placed over the intial generated image of `full_graph.png` within the filenames of `MST_overlay.png` and `shortest_path_overlay.png`, respectively.
+3. Summary of the accumulated cost/weight and verticies/edges corresponding to the generated MST/Shortest Path that is printed to the terminal.

-Both of these images will be placed within the `graph_images` directory for viewing after completion.
+Both of the generated images will be placed within the `graph_images` directory for viewing after completion.

 # Getting Started